Kernix13/beginner-git-commands/ADVANCED_GIT.md

 # sync your fork with the upstream repository
 git remote add upstream https://github.com/ORIGINAL_OWNER/their-repo-name.git
 ```

+**NOTE**: `git fetch` is typically used to get the latest changes from the remote repo without merging them into the main branch.

 To verify the new upstream repository you have specified for your fork, type git remote -v again: